-SGHT supports Government-approved research undertaken on South Georgia which will benefit the island.
+SGHT has previously supported Government-approved research undertaken on South Georgia to benefit the island.

 Marine biodiversity grant

-SGHT is currently supporting research to develop marine protected areas around South Georgia.
-This project to help protect marine biodiversity in the Southern Ocean is underway.
-The research is being undertaken by Claire Tancell through studies at Cambridge University and research at British Antarctic Survey.SGHT is working in partnership with the Prince Albert II of Monaco Foundation (www.fpa2.com) to protect the future of South Georgia's marine life. <Read more about Claire Tancell's studies>. <Download the first year report on Claire's research>
+SGHT supported research to develop marine protected areas in the Southern Ocean.
+The research was undertaken by Claire Tancell through studies at Cambridge University and research at British Antarctic Survey.SGHT worked in partnership with the Prince Albert II of Monaco Foundation (www.fpa2.com) to protect the future of South Georgia's marine life. <Read more about Claire Tancell's studies>. <Download the first year report on Claire's research>

 |Benthic study grant